MicahElliott/mrswlf/README.md

-Mrs. Wolf is a keyboard layout derived from Colemak-DH (a "quick-learn" spinoff), taking ideas from more modern layouts to improve comfort: much less stretching (#1 motivation), fewer redirects, better SFBs, etc. (Only ever tried with matrix-like keyboard.)
+Mrs. Wolf is a keyboard layout derived from Colemak-DH (a "quick-learn" spinoff), taking ideas from more modern layouts to improve comfort: much less stretching (#1 original motivation due mostly to `m`), fewer redirects, better SFBs, etc. (Only ever tried with matrix-like keyboard.)

+**Note to QWERTYzens:** Mrs. Wolf has almost no overlap with qwerty.
+If you haven't trained for Colemak, you might want to start from scratch and head straight to one of [Oxey's tried and true layouts][3] or choose something from [Cyanophage][1] that suits your goals.
+(Or if you want a minor change with significant improvements yet minimal changes, see QWRT at the bottom.)
+However, Mrs. Wolf competes statistically with the best of them; it just hasn't been tested outside of my own slow hands.

 ## Goals

-- "Learnable" from Colemak-DH in a few days (except `o`), by minimizing home row changes (and other high-freqs)
+- "Learnable" from Colemak-DH in a few days to weeks (except `o`), by minimizing home row changes (and other high-freqs)
 - Drastically decrease lateral stretching (eg, `m` moved from right hand)
 - Reduce redirects
 - Alt-finger/pivot workarounds possible for nearly every (D)SFB